LOG LINE: They had to erase themselves in order to survive

 DIRECTOR'S STATEMENT: As an out and proud lesbian, director Cheryl Allison was immediately drawn to the story of Hiding in Daylight.
 “It is a very topical and unsettling story that much like The Handmaid's Tale, shows us how easily persecution of marginalized groups can be justified in the name of religion or patriotism.
-Last month, I volunteered down on the Texas border helping reunite immigrant families being released from one of the detention centers.
+Last fall, I volunteered down on the Texas border helping reunite immigrant families being released from one of the detention centers.
 It was a horrible reminder of how quickly human rights can be stripped away.
-So while this dystopian storyline is fiction based, all one has to do is place the story in 1933 and suddenly the fiction turns into a dark, grim reality.
+So while this storyline is fiction based, all one has to do is place the story in 1933 and suddenly the fiction turns into a dark, grim reality.
 My hope is that the film will evoke an uncomfortable truth and warning that when people are complacent history can repeat itself.”

 Carina is a multi-award winning producer whose highly acclaimed feature film No Letting Go (2016) received worldwide distribution through Vision Films.
 The film received the elite honor of being one of the top 100 films viewed on Amazon Prime.
 Most recently she produced the award-winning short film Far From The Tree with WOW FILMS.
 Carina's 20 years of experience in the Arts and Entertainment industry and her firsthand knowledge of the business has made her a sought after producer.
 In addition to her producing partnership with Cheryl and WOW FILMS, she is working on several projects that are in development, currently filming and in post-production.